Scenario Planning

 From Lab to Production

 Five lab-to-real-world gaps.
-The pattern is consistent across modalities — capability is not the binding constraint.
+The pattern is consistent across modalities, and it points away from capability as the binding constraint.

 The 2015 parallel